 The man, with Bridge’s help, had previously bought a house for around $200,000.
 Having fallen in love several years later, he moved in with his girlfriend and put his house up for rent.

 Three years passed.
-He decided it was time to sell his house – now worth roughly $350,000 – and contacted Bridge, owner of a Re/Max office in Denver.
-Knowing about his living arrangement, she asked how long it had been since the house had been his primary residence.
+He decided it was time to sell his house—now worth roughly $350,000—and contacted Bridge, owner of a Re/Max office in Denver.
+Knowing about his living arrangement, Bridge asked how long it had been since the house had been his primary residence.
 "Three years last month," came the answer.
-“Oh, you just missed the window,” she informed him.
+“Oh, you just missed the window,” Bridge informed him.

 Because of his three-year absence, he would have to pay tax of more than $20,000 on the sale, because of the appreciated value of his home.
 Had he sold the house a month earlier, he would have only owed tax on the profit equal to the depreciation he deducted (or should have deducted) in the years in which he rented out the house.

-The man in this example could have moved back into the house for two years and sold it with a much smaller tax burden, but his girlfriend, now his wife, wasn’t up for it.
+The man in this example could have moved back into the house until he met the requirement and then sold it with a much smaller tax burden, but his girlfriend, now his wife, wasn’t up for it.

 “Most people can fit the requirements to exclude gains from taxable income,” says Mark Levine, director of the University of Denver’s Burns School of Real Estate and Construction Management.